Socketlike/SpotifyModal/README.md

 we will be right back

-## Customization & debugging
+## Customization

-There exists a settings menu which allows for a certain degree of customization.
+there exists a settings menu which allows for a certain degree of customization.
-You can also customize how the modal looks via CSS:
+modal css map:

-- root: `.spotify-modal-root` | `#spotify-modal-root`
+- root: `#spotify-modal-root`
   - modal: `.spotify-modal` | `#spotify-modal`
     - main view: `.main` (`.dock-hidden`?)
     - header: `.header`